Adri-Glez/filepond-plugin-pdf-preview/README.md

 ## Changue the defaults

-If you want you can changue the defaults for this plugin
+If you want you can change the defaults for this plugin

 in the javascript
 ```js